All Episodes

 Anyway, Keith Ellison's coverage is next to nothing.

-The networks ignored his praise for racist anti-Semitic leader, Lewis Farrakhan of the Nation of Islam, his support of reparations, his demands the U.S. government set aside land inside the country for a new quote black homeland.
+The networks ignored his praise for racist anti-Semitic leader Louis Farrakhan of the Nation of Islam, his support of reparations, his demands the U.S. government set aside land inside the country for a new, quote, black homeland.

-Oh, but we're gonna talk about poor Steve Bannon again and again and again.
+Oh, but we're going to talk about poor Steve Bannon again and again and again.

-Then we're gonna give a medal of honor to the guy that threatened to punch Donald Trump.
+Then we're going to give a medal of honor to the guy that threatened to punch Donald Trump.

 By the way, even the French are recognizing after Brexit and the win of Donald Trump, the French prime minister, warned that the more nationalist party in France has a chance of winning next year's presidential election.